This post may contain affiliate links. Please see my disclosure policy for details.

 One of the amazing things about dipping your toes in here was all the fishes that came to nibble at your feet.

-As soon as I stood still in the water, I had around twenty fish that were cleaning my feet for me.
+As soon as I stood still in the water, I had around twenty fish that were cleaning my feet!
 My very own fish pedicure haha!
 I had my GoPro camera on me so was able to catch it.

 So, if you are in the water don’t freak out if you feel nibbling on your toes.
 It doesn’t hurt and it’s a natural part of their ecosystem.

 If you did want to change your clothes to go swimming here, there are separate changing rooms for men and women at Lakkam Falls.